nikoleche/Magic-Movies-NoDB/README.md

-An application to browse movies with an advanced search functionality
+A basic application to browse movies with an advanced search functionality